 To modify the points balance manually, hit the “Add or Deduct Points” button.
 You will be redirected to a new screen.
 In the Amount field, enter a negative value to deduct points and positive – to add them.
 Also, don’t forget to set an expiration date if necessary and leave a comment informing your customer about the balance change.

 The Reward Points History tab gathers all customer’s balance changes in the grid that shows date, change, comment, action, and left points for each bonus.

-As for the statistical information offered by the module, you can view analytics on reward points under Reports -> Reward Points Report.
+As for the statistical information offered by the module, you can view the analytics on reward points under the Reports -> Reward Points Report menu.

 These are the main backend settings you need to understand to master the Amasty Reward Points Magento 2 extension.
 Now, let’s see what happens on the frontend.

-In a customer account, points can be viewed under the Reward Points tab.
-The same stats as we’ve just mentioned in the backend section are available on the frontend page of the Magento 2 reward points module: Current Balance, Total Earned, Total Spent, and Expired.
+In the customer account, points can be viewed under the Reward Points tab.
+The same stats, as we’ve just mentioned in the backend section, are available on the frontend page of the Magento 2 reward points module: Current Balance, Total Earned, Total Spent, and Expired.

 The balance history is available under the Reward Points History tab.

 In the shopping cart, a customer can apply all earned bonuses.
 The appropriate Magento 2 reward points section shows a current balance and the ratio of points to the store currency.
 Since it is possible to pay with bonuses partly, a shopper can apply any amount of rewards.
 Besides, it is possible to cancel the applied amount right after it was entered.